 The stream of consciousness style of writing is marked by the sudden rise of thoughts and lack of punctuation.
 The use of this narration style is generally associated with the modern novelist and short story writers of the 20th century.
 Let us analyze a few examples of the stream of consciousness narrative technique in literature:

 James Joyce successfully employs the narrative mode in his novel Ulysses, which describes a day in the life of a middle-aged Jew, Mr. Leopold Broom, living in Dublin, Ireland.
 Read the following excerpt:

 “He is young Leopold, as in a retrospective arrangement, a mirror within a mirror (hey, presto!), he beholdeth himself.
 That young figure of then is seen, precious manly, walking on a nipping morning from the old house in Clambrassil to the high school, his book satchel on him bandolier wise, and in it a goodly hunk of wheaten loaf, a mother’s thought.”

 These lines reveal the thoughts of Bloom, as he thinks of the younger Bloom.
 The self-reflection is achieved by the flow of thoughts that takes him back to his past.

 “What a lark!
 What a plunge!
 For so it always seemed to me when, with a little squeak of the hinges, which I can hear now, I burst open the French windows and plunged at Bourton into the open air.
 How fresh, how calm, stiller than this of course, the air was in the early morning; like the flap of a wave; the kiss of a wave; chill and sharp and yet (for a girl of eighteen as I then was) solemn, feeling as I did, standing there at the open window, that something awful was about to happen …”

 Another 20th-century writer that followed James Joyce’s narrative method was Virginia Woolf.
-By voicing her internal feelings, the Ms. Woolf gives freedom to the characters to travel back and forth in time.
-Mrs. Dalloway went out to buy flower for herself, and on the way her thoughts move through the past and present, giving us an insight into the complex nature of her character.
+By voicing her internal feelings, Ms. Woolf gives freedom to the characters to travel back and forth in time.
+Mrs. Dalloway went out to buy flowers for herself, and on the way her thoughts move through the past and present, giving us an insight into the complex nature of her character.